amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 3\.
 Review the draft Dockerfile and add the missing instructions indicated by comments in the file.

-*Note: If you're already familiar with how Dockerfiles work and want to focus on breaking the monolith apart into microservices, skip down to "HINT: Final Dockerfile" near the end of step 4, create a Dockerfile in the monolith directory with the hint contents, build the "monolith" image, and continue to step 5.
-Otherwise continue on to get hands on with Dockerfiles.*
+*Note: If you're already familiar with how Dockerfiles work and want to focus on breaking the monolith apart into microservices, skip down to ["HINT: Final Dockerfile"](#final-dockerfile) near the end of step 4, create a Dockerfile in the monolith directory with the hint contents, build the "monolith" image, and continue to step 5.
+Otherwise continue on...*

 One of Interstella's developers started working on a Dockerfile in her free time, but she was pulled to a high priority project to implement source control (which also explains why you're pulling code from S3).